Makarov pistol: TKB-023

 An experimental variant of the Makarov pistol, the TKB-023, was designed with a polymer frame to reduce the weight and costs of the weapon.
 It had passed Soviet military trials but was never fielded, due to concerns about the polymer's capacities for long-term storage and use.

 Baikal

 Baikal is a brand developed by Izhevsk Mechanical Plant around which a series of shotgun products were designed from 1962.

 After the collapse of the USSR, commercial gun manufacture was greatly expanded under the Baikal brand.

 IJ-70

 During the 1990s, Baikal marketed various Makarov-derived handguns in the United States under the IJ-70 model.
 Included were handguns in both standard and high-capacity frames.

-They were available in .380 ACP in addition to the standard 9 mm Makarov round.
+They were available in .380 ACP in addition to the standard 9mm Makarov round and commercially featured a nickel finish.

 Some minor modifications were made to facilitate importation into the United States, including the replacement of the rear fixed sight with an adjustable sight (only these Russian models marketed abroad feature an adjustable sight).